Se encuentra usted aquí

 Otros Casos Practicos

-The city of Basel in Switzerland has the largest area of green roofs per capita in the world.
-Initiatives aiming to increase the provision of green roofs in Basel were initially driven by energy-saving programmes, and subsequently by biodiversity conservation.
+With 5.71 m2/inhabitant in 2019, the city of Basel in Switzerland has the largest area of green roofs per capita in the world (Living roofs and walls from policy to practice, 2019).

 The Regge River is a typical rain fed river.
 Starting in the 19th century the first bends were cut and over the years the Regge River was largely turned into a canal.
 In situations with heavy rainfall, large areas in the valley of the river are flooded.